habin-isa/CV/README.md

 #### Initiative

 I am an independent go-getter.
-At Makers I used my initiative daily to solve problems when learning new languages.
 During my degree I outsourced advice to local workshop collectives and digital artists from the UK for help on using robotics in my installations.
 There was no opportunity in the Fine Arts department to try out electronic mediums, but I used this as a positive to connect with local engineers, artists and geniuses.
 I taught myself how to use open format programming devices and electrical wiring.
 With my new found skills I was able to bring my installations alive.
 It's a beautiful process to write code and see it tested in real life, in the form of gigantic metal sheets!
+At Makers I used my initiative daily to solve problems when learning new languages.

 #### Creative

-I am always open to trying new creative formats, perhaps this is because I am greedy to master as much as I can.
+I am always open to trying new creative formats.
 As a sculptor I love to build, I always go large with installations (perhaps short person syndrome), creating immersive experiences using electronics, sound and light.
 I am digitally very capable, I take on graphic design commissions and have an understanding behind aesthetics.
 I am able to see the bigger picture when visualising products, allowing me to join the relationship between concept and code, I believe that this makes me a valued team member in group projects.

 #### Attention to Detail